 This video clip will show you how to seal poinsettia stems before using them in a floral arrangement.

-It’s likely because it does take a bit of preparation and forethought before you can successfully use them.
-But it’s definitely worth the extra effort.
+Most designers, even some experienced ones, rarely, if ever, use poinsettias in their design work, because it takes preparation and forethought before you can successfully use them.
+But it’s worth the extra effort.

 Before you start, I also wanted to let you know about this alternative.